named-data/ndn-cxx/docs/manpages/ndn-client.conf.rst

   **Change of ``tpm`` setting is only possible together with ``pib`` setting.
 Otherwise, an error will be generated during PIB/TPM access**

+  It's not recommended to share the same directory between machines, e.g. via NFS.
+  Simultaneous access from multiple machines may cause errors.

   ..note::
     This value can be overriden using `NDN_CLIENT_TPM` environment variable.